 The issue with the increased need for specialised skills is that sections of the population especially those who are unable to retrain and adapt continuously will be isolated.
 It is impossible for a job market to have all knowledge and creative workers which will cause massive unemployment.
 This will lead to division between automated jobs and those that need humans.

-With that said, jobs will either get lost or gained.
-It will depend on how society places its value on.
-For instance, for some shareholders, the most productive and cheapest thing to do is automating workforce which will result in mass unemployment in the future.
+With that said, jobs will either be lost or gained.
+It will depend on where society places the value.
+For instance, for some shareholders, the most productive and cheapest thing to do is automating the workforce which will result in mass unemployment in the future.
 Conversely, a society can choose to use the advanced technology to save time, produce food, and reduce accidents, which offers a positive societal value.

 What jobs will be safe from automation?

 Some of the jobs will be hard to automate.
 For example, those that require genuine creativity such as creating a business plan, being a scientist, and being an artist.
-Others involve those than require building relationships with people such as nurses and maintaining relationships with clients.
+Others involve skillsets that require nurturing relationships with people such as nurses and cares.
 People who will focus on these areas will hardly complain about unemployment.
 So perhaps our grandchildren will have jobs in the future.